kotamine/piecemealR/docs/01-Introduction.md

 <img src="01-Introduction_files/figure-html/unnamed-chunk-18-1.png" width="672" />

-We can see similar patterns of spikes across airports occurring on certain days, indicating a tendency that the three airports get busy on the same days.
+We can see similar patterns of spikes across airports occurring on certain days, indicating a tendency for the three airports to get busy on the same days.
 Would this mean that the three airports tend to be congested at the same time?

 In the previous figure, there seems to be some cyclical pattern of delays.
 A good place to start would be comparing delays by day of the week.
 Here is a function to calculate day of the week for a given date.